 Medicare Advantage (MA) and Part D updates for 2020-2021 include the expansion of telehealth benefits, new specifications for the calculation of Star Ratings, and additions to the preclusion list provisions for MA providers and Part D prescribers.

-CMS has issued an advance release of a final rule updating the Medicare Advantage (MA or Part C) and the Medicare prescription drug benefit (Part D) programs for 2020 and 2021 based on its continued experience and to implement certain provision of the Bipartisan Budget Act of 2018 (BBA).
-The final rule also implements certain BBA provisions by revising the appeals and grievances requirements for certain Medicaid managed care and MA special needs plans (SNPs) for dual eligible individuals.
-The official version of the final rule will publish in the Federal Register on April 16, 2019.
+A final rule updating the Medicare Advantage (MA or Part C) and the Medicare prescription drug benefit (Part D) programs for 2020 and 2021 has been issued by CMS based on its continued experience and to implement certain provision of the Bipartisan Budget Act of 2018 (BBA).
+The final rule also implements certain BBA provisions by revising the appeals and grievances requirements for certain Medicaid managed care and MA special needs plans (SNPs) for dual eligible individuals (Final rule, 84 FR 15680, April 16, 2019).

 Expansion of telehealth benefits.
 Section 50323 of the Bipartisan Budget Act of 2018 (P.L.
 115-123) adds section 1852(m) to the Social Security Act, allowing MA plans in 2020 to provide "additional telehealth benefits" to enrollees as part of their basic benefit package.
 These additional telehealth benefits are limited to services for which benefits are available under Medicare Part B, but that are not currently payable as telehealth services under section 1834(m) of the Soc.
 Sec.
 Act, and have been identified as clinically appropriate to furnish through electronic information and telecommunications technology.
 Despite covering a Part B service as an MA additional telehealth benefit, the MA plan must also continue to provide access to such service through an in-person visit.
 In providing additional telehealth benefits, MA plans must also comply with non-discrimination provisions contained in section 1557 of the Patient Protection and Affordable Care Act (ACA) (P.L.
 111-148).